This article was last updated by on

 How to Care for Peperomia Quadrangularis: The Easy Guide

-Peperomia quadrangularis is famous among plant enthusiasts for its variegated leaves.
+Peperomia quadrangularis is famous among plant enthusiasts for its variegated leaves, favored by its easy-maintenance nature.

 Generally, Peperomia quadrangularis requires well-draining, moist soil, a temperature ranging from 60°F to 75°F, and medium to bright, indirect sunlight.
 For optimal growth, they prefer 50-60% humidity, fertilization once a month throughout the growing season, and repotting every 2-3 years.

-Like many other plants in the Piperaceae family, Peperomia quadrangularis can be a great collection to add to your household.
+Like many other plants in the Piperaceae family, you can add one more to your collection by fulfilling the basic Peperomia quadrangularis care.

 Not every leaf of Peperomia quadrangularis is thick and succulent-like.
 It also bears some thinner tropical leaves.